Birners History, Family Crest & Coats of Arms

 Early Origins of the Birners family

-Surrey where they held a family seat as Lords of the Manor of Therfield.
-Hence, conjecturally, the surname is descended from the tenant of the lands in Essex at Roding Berniers (Roothing Berners) and Bernston who was recorded in the Domesday Book census of 1086.
 They are believed to be descended from Hugh de Berniers in Normandy near Falaise.
 They also held in Cambridge at Eversdon, his main domain.
 Rooting Berners "derives its distinguishing affix from Hugh de Berners, to whom the manor at one time belonged. "

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 The same gentleman held estates in Barnston, again in Essex.
 "The manor was held by Hugh de Berners and his descendants for many generations, and from them obtained its name Bernerstown, now corrupted into Bernston or Barnston."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 The alter tomb in West Horsley, Surrey has an effigy of "one of the Berners, a family who resided there about the time of Richard II."

 Early History of the Birners family

-Another 313 words (22 lines of text) covering the years 1265, 1510, 1600, 1504, 1467, 1533, 1495, 1529, 1516 and 1518 are included under the topic Early Birners History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birners research.
+Another 157 words (11 lines of text) covering the years 1265, 1510, 1600, 1504, 1467, 1533, 1495, 1529, 1516, 1518, 1474, 1455 and 1472 are included under the topic Early Birners History in all our PDF Extended History products and printed products wherever possible.

 Birners Spelling Variations